Pottermore Moments Revisited: Quidditch and friends

 I think this is a great moment, if only for the fact that it gives us a more personal glimpse of life at Hogwarts.
-I love that the boys’ dormitory is messy; it just seems so normal for five eleven year old boys.
+I love that the boys’ dormitory is messy; it just seems so normal for five eleven-year-old boys.
 It does make me feel a little weird to collect a Galleon from one of the nightstands; it feels like stealing from one of the boys, in a weird way.
 However, that’s pretty much all there is here.
-I like the zoom in feature though; the sense of space is nice as you go in through the door.
+I like the zoom-in feature though; the sense of space is nice as you go in through the door.

 Moment 2: Charms Class

 Here we have another look at one of the most described moments in this book: the charms lesson that causes Hermione to run off to the girls’ bathroom.
 We get a fun little moment of Seamus’ feather bursting into flames.
 And finally, the students are actually in the moment!
 We also get some new information about Hogwarts School Subjects.
-Hogwarts students must take seven subjects; interesting, of course, because seven is a very powerfully magical number.
+Hogwarts students must take seven subjects; interesting, of course because seven is a very powerfully magical number.
 At the end of their second year, as we know, students must choose at least two new subjects as well.
 JKR also writes that specialized subjects are offered for sixth or seventh year if there is enough demand.
 She only mentions Alchemy, but I’m curious as to what other kinds of subjects could be offered.
 Could there be some kind of training for different jobs offered?
 What about things like wand or broomstick making?
 Any kind of vocational training?
 I wish we had a little bit more detail about that.

 Moment 3: The Mountain Troll

 I know that the Pottermore artists wanted to keep the experience open for readers’ imaginations to take over in constructing scenes, but it just seems that we are too far away from it through Pottermore.
-It almost distorts the purpose of reading the book along with the site; so much is happening at any moment in the chapter that to have nothing happening in a Pottermore moment is disappointing and makes is seem like there is no action going on in the moment of the story.
+It almost distorts the purpose of reading the book along with the site; so much is happening at any moment in the chapter that to have nothing happening in a Pottermore moment is disappointing and makes it seem like there is no action going on in the moment of the story.

-Now that our trio is complete, the real adventures can begin!
+Now that our trio is complete, real adventures can begin!
 The weather may be getting colder at Hogwarts, but the mystery is just heating up…